ericpugh/drupal-usajobs/README.txt

 -----------

 1. Place the usajobs-search-api directory in your modules directory.
-2. Enable the usajobs_search_api module at admin/modules.
+2. Enable the usajobs_integration module at admin/modules.
-3. Configure it at admin/config/usajobs_search_api
+3. Configure it at admin/config/usajobs_integration

 Setup Tips